The e-4orce is competent: Nissan X-Trail 2024 review

 ► X-Trail comes with front or four-wheel drive

-It might sound like a familiar proposition, but this is an all-new car on a new platform that’s been designed with electrification from day one.
+Now around for over two decades, the X-Trail is in its fourth generation – and uses an entirely new platform that’s been designed with electrification from day one.
 Shared with the Qashqai and Ariya, it ditches diesel entirely and offers only hybridised turbocharged petrol engines.

 The four-wheel drive system is able to react in a lightning 1/10,000 of a second, and torque vectoring by braking is there to help turn-in.
 Even so, you won’t find loads of power being fired at the outside rear wheel when you’re trying to have fun.
 It certainly helps boost traction, but it doesn’t take much to send the nose washing wide frustratingly early.

-As for the ride, it can thump and thud through potholes, while poorly surfaced roads cause some fidget, but our test car was on the biggest 20-inch wheels.
+The ride is also suited well for the motorway; it has enough pliancy to the suspension and good refinement.
+It can thump and thud through potholes, while poorly surfaced roads cause some fidget, but our test car was on the biggest 20-inch wheels.
 A chat to a UK-based Nissan engineer confirms their choice would be one fitted with 18 or 19-inch wheels.
 So equipped, it could be a much sweeter thing on patchy roads.

-While e-4orce certainly doesn’t turn this into a high-rise GT-R on the road, it’s an impressive system on dirt.
-Combined with clever traction control and an off-road mode, it’s able to keep going even with a wheel or two dangling in mid-air.
+Combined with clever traction control and an off-road mode, the X-Trail is able to keep going even with a wheel or two dangling in mid-air.
 Just to be awkward, we ignore the instruction to keep going at 10km/h on a particularly tricky stretch and come to a dead stop.
 Even then it’s able to brake the airborne wheels to get us moving again.

 In other words, it’ll probably be more capable than you ever really need but is still limited by relatively meagre ground clearance and suspension travel.